asian-code/Simple-Scanner/README.md

 This is because Macs limit the power of the root account, so that even if you become root, you don't have full control over the system.

 ## Troubleshooting
-**If you are unsure of the arguments in the program, locate the
+**If you are unsure of the arguments in the program, locate the `networkscanner.py` file and type in terminal `python3 networkscanner.py -help` for info on how to use the program**